 4.1 The Council is required to have appropriate Accounting Policies within its Statement of Accounts.
-Officers have developed what they consider to be an appropriate set of policies based upon those adopted in previous financial years.
+Officers have developed what they consider to be an appropriate set of policies based upon those adopted in previous financial years and taking account of changes as required by current legislation.
 The preparation and consideration of this reports is part of a process intended to ensure that alternative options are given appropriate consideration.